 The diseases are known by various other names, such as gastric fever, enteric fever, abdominal typhus, infantile remittent fever, slow fever, nervous fever and pythogenic fever.
 The name typhoid means 'resembling typhus'.
 However, although there can be some similar symptoms, typhus is a completely separate disease.

-Where are typhoid and paratyphoid fever most commonly found?
+Where is typhoid fever most commonly found?

 The germs (bacteria) causing typhoid and paratyphoid fever are found most commonly in situations where: